 Zellij, an alternative to screen and tmux

-Posted December 5, 2021 by Adrian Wyssmann ‐ 3 min read
+Posted on December 5, 2021 by Adrian Wyssmann ‐ 3 min read

 Terminal window managers are very helpful.
 I found Zellij, which seems to be a very nice alternative to tmux and screen